 8- Peel off the tape carefully, leaving the vinyl pattern attached to the surface.
 If any parts of the design come off with the transfer tape, use the scraper tool to secure them back onto the surface.

 Note: The specific steps for using transfer tape may vary depending on the type of your tape and the material you are transferring the design.
-Before putting the transfer tape to your final surface, try a tiny area first.
+Before putting the transfer tape to your final project surface, try a tiny area first.

 You can use several alternatives to transfer a vinyl design or lettering to a final surface.
 Some options include: